 Delaying Part B enrollment if you're covered by your spouse's health plan at work

-Under Medicare rules, people can delay signing up for Part B beyond age 65 (and avoid paying its premiums) for as long as they're covered under a group health plan provided by an employer for whom they or their spouse are still actively working.
-When that employment comes to an end, they're entitled to a special enrollment period of up to eight months to sign up for Part B without incurring any late penalties.
+Under Medicare rules, you can delay signing up for Part B beyond age 65 (and avoid paying its premiums) for as long as you’re covered under a group health plan provided by an employer for whom you or your spouse is still actively working — and provided that the employer has 20 or more employees.
+When that employment comes to an end, you’re entitled to a special enrollment period of up to eight months to sign up for Part B without incurring late penalties.

 If you were previously denied this right on the basis that your spouse was the same sex as you, and as a result incurred late penalties that were permanently added to your Part B premiums, be aware that you can apply to Social Security (at 800-772-1213) to have the late penalties reduced.

 Paying higher-income Part B and Part D premiums

 If your marriage is new, or if until now you’ve lived in a state that didn’t recognize your same-sex marriage, be aware that from now on your Part B and Part D premiums will be assessed on the joint income of you and your spouse and not just you alone.

 To be liable for surcharges, the modified adjusted gross income (MAGI) declared on your latest tax return must be at least $85,000 if you’re single or married but filing separately; or $170,000 if you’re a married couple filing jointly.
 These dollar thresholds are the same for both Part B and Part D, but the surcharges you actually pay are different for each program and vary according to your income.